Interplay between Superconductivity and Altermagnetism in Disordered Materials and Heterostructures: Ginzburg–Landau Free Energy

 Note that the tensor $T_{ajk}$ in Eqs.~(\ref{UsadelAltermagnet}-\ref{Eq:matrixT}) does not enter the free energy, {\it i.e.}, it does not contribute to equilibrium properties in single domain superconducting collinear altermagnets, in agreement with Ref.~\cite{TimNLSM}.

 At $T = T_c$, the coefficient $a$ must vanish, and therefore:

 By subtracting the equivalent equation for zero $\Gamma$, one obtains the expression determining the critical temperature:

-where $T_{c0}$ is the critical temperature in the absence of $\Gamma$.
+where $\psi^{(0)}(z)$ is the digamma function and $T_{c0}$ is the critical temperature in the absence of $\Gamma$.
 Equation~\eqref{Selfconsistency} is formally identical to the Abrikosov–Gor'kov theory of magnetic impurities in superconductors~\cite{abrikosov2017fundamentals}, with $\Gamma$ being the pair-breaking parameter.

 More interesting is the last term in the first line of Eq.~(\ref{GLFreeEnergy}), proportional to the tensor $K_{ajk}$.
-This term couples order-parameter gradients to spin polarization, leading to a finite magnetization, which can be obtained by differentiating the free energy with respect to $B_a$ \cite{white2007quantum}:
+This term couples gradients of the order parameter to the spin-splitting field $h_a$ and therefore to the spin polarization.
+As a result, it gives rise to a finite magnetization, which can be obtained by differentiating the free energy with respect to $h_a$ \cite{white2007quantum}:

 where $\psi^{(2)}(z)$ is the tetragamma function \cite{abramowitz2006handbook}.
 The induced magnetization is proportional to the tensor $K_{ajk}$ and decreases with increasing $\Gamma$, since $\psi^{(2)}(z)$ is a monotonically decreasing function for $z>0$.
 It is worth noting that the existence of the term proportional to the $K$-tensor in the GL functional, Eq.~(\ref{GLFreeEnergy}), for a superconductor with altermagnetic order can also be justified solely on the basis of symmetry arguments.